dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

     and auto-configures up the vsync and frame pacing settings accordingly.

-What complicates matters is that not all DOS game do vertical syncing.
-Games that don't would tear on real hardware too, and DOSBox can't do anything about that---it just accurately emulates how the game behaves.
+What complicates matters is that not all DOS games do vertical syncing.
+Games that don't would tear on real hardware, too, and DOSBox can't do anything about that---it just accurately emulates how the game behaves.
 Without DOSBox-level vsync, you'd get _double tearing_ in such games!
 We can't "fix" that at the emulator level; that would require making changes to the games' code.
-Many pre-rendered cutscenes and FMV games tear really badly on real hardware too on CRTs---that's the "authentic DOS experience" for you! :sunglasses:
+Many pre-rendered cutscenes and FMV games tear really badly on real hardware, too, on CRTs---that's the "authentic DOS experience" for you! :sunglasses:

 But, as mentioned previously, the good news is that games that don't do vsync are usually slower-paced adventure, strategy, and role-playing titles that only do about 5-20 FPS anyway, and most of the screen is static.
-So a little bit of tearing is barely noticable in these games.
+So, a little bit of tearing is barely noticeable in these games.

 !!! important "Two-stage vsync"